luandretta/network/README.md

 *Should Have*

-* reset my password, so that I can regain access to my account.
 * comment on other people's posts, so that I can be involved in the conversation.
 * edit or delete my comments on other people's posts, so that I can edit or remove comments I no longer want published.
 * reply comments, so that I can interate with others users.
 * read the comments of posts, so that I can know the thoughts from others users and follow them.
 * like other people's comments on posts, so that I can let them know I enjoyed their comment.
-* search for an user, so that I can find a specific user.
+* search for an user, so that I can find a specific user to follow him.
 * delete other people's comments on my own posts, so that I can remove unwanted commments.
 * be notified when other users comment or like my posts or follow/unfollow me.